 Other Habré victims, including three Belgian citizens of Chadian origin, then filed a case against him in Belgium in November 2000.
 The Belgian authorities investigated the case for four years, then indicted Habré on charges of crimes against humanity, war crimes, and torture, and sought his extradition in 2005.
 A Senegalese court ruled that it lacked jurisdiction to decide on the extradition request.

-Just days before the budget agreement, the Court of Justice of the Economic Community of West African States (ECOWAS) ruled that Habré must be tried before a “special ad hoc procedure of an international character” (the ECOWAS decision is discussed in more detail below).
+Just days before the budget agreement, the Court of Justice of the Economic Community of West African States (ECOWAS) ruled that Habré should be tried before a “special ad hoc procedure of an international character” (the ECOWAS decision is discussed in more detail below).
 In January 2011, the AU responded to the ECOWAS ruling by proposing a plan for special Chambers within the Senegalese justice system with some judges appointed by the AU.
-Senegal rejected the plan, and in May 2011, withdrew from negotiationswith the AU over creation of the tribunal.
+Senegal rejected the plan, and in May 2011, withdrew from negotiations with the AU over creation of the tribunal.

 In August 2011 and January 2012, a Senegalese appeals court refused to rule on two more Belgian extradition requests because it concluded that the legal papers were not in order.
 In both instances, the Senegalese government apparently did not transmit the Belgian legal papers intact to the court.
 Belgium submitted a fourth extradition request to Senegalese authorities in January 2012.

-There was no progress in the case until Macky Sall defeated Abdoulaye Wade in Senegal’s presidential elections in March 2012, and the International Court of Justice ordered Senegal to bring Habré to justice.
+There was no progress in the case until Macky Sall defeated Abdoulaye Wade in Senegal’s presidential elections in March 2012, and the International Court of Justice ordered Senegal to bring Habré to justice (see below).
 The new Senegalese government quickly indicated that it planned to prosecute Habré in Senegal rather than extradite him to Belgium and negotiations resumed between Senegal and the AU, which ultimately led to an agreement to create the Extraordinary African Chambers to conduct the trial within the Senegalese judicial system.
 On December 17, the Senegalese National Assembly adopted the law establishing the special Chambers.
 On February 8, 2013, the Extraordinary African Chambers were inaugurated in Dakar.

 On July 20, 2012, the International Court of Justice, in the case “Questions relating to the Obligation to Prosecute or Extradite” (Belgium v.
 Senegal), found that Senegal had failed to meet its obligations under the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment and ordered Senegal to prosecute Habré “without further delay” if it did not extradite him.